SebastianJedrak/droplo-recruitment-task/README.md

 ## Features

+### 3. Sample Data

+The project is pre-filled with **sample data** to streamline the review process.
+This allows you to explore its features without the need to input data manually.

 ### Form Management

 This project includes a robust **Form Management** feature.
 You can easily add new forms and modify their content as needed.